zype/zype.github.io/api_docs/playlists.md

 page | The page number of records to return (zero indexed).
 Example: 0. | Number per_page | The number of records to return.
 Example: 10. | Number keyword | Filters the records returned by keyword.
+Example: comedy. | String q | Filters the records returned by keyword.
+Alias for 'keyword'.
 Example: comedy. | String active | Filters the records by whether active or not.
-Example: true. | String category | An optional set of key value category pairs to filter the records returned by category.
+Example: true. | String video_id | Finds the playlists that contain the video id.
+Example: 566ee4e84d656c8523050800. | String category | An optional set of key value category pairs to filter the records returned by category.
 Example: category[color]=blue. | Hash

 #### Response